sorfbourt/lab-express-drones-ejs/README.md

 Steps you should follow in this iteration:

-1. Under each drone information on the `list.hbs`, add a small form with action to `/drones/<oneDroneId>/delete` and method POST.
+1. Under each drone information on the `list.ejs`, add a small form with action to `/drones/<oneDroneId>/delete` and method POST.
 After clicking on the Delete button, this form should submit to the action route.
 2. Find the `/drones/:id/delete` POST route in `routes/drones.js` and using `.findByIdAndDelete()` (or `.findByIdAndRemove()`), destroy the document with the given ID from the database.

 <br>